Download the free Kindle app and start reading Kindle books instantly on your smartphone, tablet, or computer - no Kindle device required.

 "It was easy reading, read it in one day.
 Not much of a plot though" Read more

-Customers enjoy the character development.
-They find the characters captivating.
+Customers find the characters captivating.

 "...Love Harriet, the main character.
 Looking forward to Mr. Godwin’s next novel."
 Read more